tabulapdf/tabula-extractor/README.md

                           extraction (if there are ruling lines separating each cell, as in a PDF of an Excel spreadsheet) --silent, -i:   Suppress all stderr output.
+--use-line-returns, -u:   Use embedded line returns in cells.
          --version, -v:   Print version and exit
             --help, -h:   Show this message
 ```